-Truth be told, deep down inside, I wanted to be Jim.
+Deep down inside, I wanted to be Jim.
 I knew then the kind of work I wanted to be doing someday.
-And who knows, if I’d been in that seminar today, with the internet in play and Instagram influencers to follow by the thousands, I might have taken a wild shot in the dark and made my move right then.
+And who knows, if I’d been in that seminar today, with the Internet in play and Instagram influencers to follow by the thousands, I might have taken a wild shot in the dark and made my move right then.
 I’m glad I didn’t.

 I am the National Training Director for XYZ.
 Basically, I position ABC to speak in front of audiences all over the world.
 I am curious about how you do that work?

 This is one of the emails I received this week asking for a copy of the playbook.
 No problem.
 We teach people “how to do that work” all day long.
 In fact, we can provide a snapshot of the formula for sales success in 30 steps.

 This rendition of my 30 Steps To Sales Success was taken from the wall inside the Dallas Cowboys sales organization.
 It informs how they go to market, and it’s no accident that they’ve completely reinvented selling professional football and exist today as the most valuable brand in sports.
 They understand Step #1: Effort breeds results.

 “You may not be the smartest or the most-talented person in the world, but you can certainly work the hardest.
 That has been my motto.
 In the classroom or in the workplace or on the football field, you can always outwork the person next to you.” — Charlotte Jones Anderson, executive vice president and chief brand officer, Dallas Cowboys, (Reuters.com 2017)